LRomandine/servarr_upgrade_library/README.md

                         Set the Sonarr host, default is http://127.0.0.1:8989/ --sonarr-apikey SONARR_APIKEY
-                        Set the Sonarr API key, required for Sonarr processing --radarr-host RADARR_HOST
+                        Set the Sonarr API key, required for Sonarr processing --sonarr-skip-seasons
+                        Set Sonarr to not search for seasons --sonarr-skip-episodes
+                        Set Sonarr to not search for individual episodes --radarr-host RADARR_HOST
                         Set the Radarr host default is http://127.0.0.1:7878/ --radarr-apikey RADARR_APIKEY